Wait, schools of our size and ilk can graduate football players and then watch them garner publicity for said schools as NFL head coaches? Nifty.

-The Blue Hens, under second-year head coach Martin Ingelsby, are 11-8 this season and 4-2 in CAA play.
-Delaware won its third straight game Saturday, when it edged James Madison, 61-60.
+The Blue Hens, under fourth-year head coach Martin Ingelsby, are 13-7 this season and 3-4 in CAA play after edging Elon, 79-78, on Saturday.

-The Dutchmen, who were picked fourth in the CAA preseason poll, were ranked 167th at KenPom.com as of early this morning.
-The Blue Hens, who were picked seventh, were ranked 241st at KenPom.com as of early this morning.
+The Dutchmen, who were picked first in the CAA preseason poll, are ranked 149th at KenPom.com.
+The Blue Hens, who were picked fifth, are ranked 199th at KenPom.com.

-According to the efficiency rankings at KenPom.com the Dutchmen rank fourth in the CAA in conference-only offensive efficiency (112.5) and ninth in conference-only defensive efficiency (112.7).
-The Blue Hens rank ninth in the CAA in conference-only offensive efficiency (105.0) and fourth in conference-only defensive efficiency (107.7).
+According to KenPom.com, the Dutchmen rank third in the CAA in league-only offensive efficiency (110.1) and seventh in defensive efficiency (106.8).
+The Blue Hens rank fifth in the CAA in league-only offensive efficiency (104.4) and ninth in defensive efficiency (109.4).

-KenPom.com predicts a 78-70 win by Hofstra.
-Per the wise guys in Vegas, for entertainment purposes only, the Dutchmen are 8.5-point favorites as of early this morning.
-Hofstra is 6-8 against the spread this season.
+KenPom.com predicts a 77-70 win for the Dutchmen.
+Per the wise guys in Vegas, for entertainment purposes only, the Dutchmen are 7.5-point favorites.
+The Dutchmen are 13-6 against the spread this season.

 ALL-TIME VS. DELAWARE

-Hofstra is 54-32 against Delaware in a series that began during the 1954-55 season.
-The only other school Hofstra has faced as often is Drexel, whom it has also played 86 times.
-Hofstra and Delaware were rivals in the East Coast Conference and the North Atlantic Conference/America East before heading to the CAA, along with Drexel and Towson, for the 2001-02 season.
+Hofstra is 59-32 against Delaware in a series that began during the 1954-55 season.
+The Blue Hens are Hofstra’s most common foe.
+The Dutchmen and Delaware were rivals in the East Coast Conference and the North Atlantic Conference/America East before heading to the CAA, along with Drexel and Towson, for the 2001-02 season.